 See Polycarbonate Panel prices

 Multi-wall polycarbonate is an acronym widely used to describe certain types of polycarbonate panels and sheets.
-Triple wall panel thicknesses are readily available in 8mm, 10mm, 16mm and provide more panel rigidity and more thermal insulation than the thinner twin wall panels.
-The same product characteristics apply to triple wall as do all polycarbonate panels.
+Triple wall panel thicknesses are readily available in 8mm, 10mm, 16mm and provide more panel rigidity and more thermal insulation than the thinner twin-wall panels.
+The same product characteristics apply to the triple wall as do all polycarbonate panels.

 Polycarbonate Five-wall panel … most popular